DeepLabCut/napari-deeplabcut/README.md

 - Note, before saving a layer, make sure the points layer is selected.
 If the user clicked on the image(s) layer first, does `Save As`, then closes the window, any labeling work during that session will be lost!

+### Video frame extraction and prediction refinement

+Since v0.0.4, videos can be viewed in the GUI.

+Since v0.0.5, trailing points can be visualized; e.g., helping in the identification of swaps or outlier, jittery predictions.

+Loading a video (and its corresponding output h5 file) will enable the video actions at the top of the dock widget: they offer the option to manually extract video frames from the GUI, or to define cropping coordinates.
+Note that keypoints can be displaced and saved, as when annotating individual frames.

 ## Workflow

 Suggested workflows, depending on the image folder contents: